GentleOstrich/BUAA-sports-assistant/README.md

-# BUAA-Sports-Assistant
+# BUAA-sports-assistant

 BUAA-2023-spring-Android Platform Application Development

-Project: Beihang Sports Assistant
+Project: BUAA sports assistant

-A BUAA Sports Assistant, which includes the following features:
+A sports assistant for BUAAers, which includes the following features:

 *   Activity tracking: Track your workouts and progress over time.
 *   Activity organizing: Find and join activities with other students.